-- When the debtor is or can reasonably be expected to become insolvent (could be a year ahead) - The debtor may propose a plan as long as a restructuring expert has not been appointed - A debtor, a creditor, a shareholder, the works council or the workplace representation may request the appointment of a restructuring expert, who is then entitled to propose a plan to the exclusion of the debtor - The debtor may request the restructuring expert to propose a plan on its behalf, with which request the restructuring expert should comply.
-If both plans get sufficient support, the restructuring expert should first submit the plan of the debtor to the court, unless only his plan has support of all classes or the debtor supports his plan
+- When the debtor is or can reasonably be expected to become insolvent (could be a year ahead) - The debtor may propose a plan as long as a restructuring expert has not been appointed - A creditor, a shareholder, the works council or the workplace representation may request the appointment of a restructuring expert, who is then entitled to propose a plan to the exclusion of the debtor.
+The debtor may request the restructuring expert to propose a plan on its behalf

 - The restructuring expert is only concerned with the development of a plan.
-The debtor remains in full control of the ordinary course of business throughout the process - The appointment of the restructuring expert and the confirmation request to the court by the restructuring expert require the consent of the debtor in case of an SME.
-Where the debtor withholds consent on unreasonable grounds, the court can grant consent on the debtor's behalf
+The debtor remains in full control of the ordinary course of business throughout the process - The restructuring expert requires the consent of the debtor to propose a plan in case of an SME.
+Where the debtor withholds consent while the proposed plan satisfies the applicable criteria, the court can grant consent on the debtor's behalf